py-smart-gardena/hass-gardena-smart-system/README.md

 **No Devices Detected**
 - Check that your devices are connected to the Smart System
 - Make sure they are visible in the Gardena app
+- **Ensure you've removed the old integration first**

 **Entities Not Available**
 - Check internet connection
 - Check Home Assistant logs for more details
+- **Verify you've restarted Home Assistant after removing the old integration**

+**Duplicate Entities or Conflicts**
+- **This usually happens when the old integration wasn't properly removed**
+- Remove the integration completely and restart Home Assistant
+- Re-add the integration fresh

 ### Logs